DannyAbdi/Single-And-Multi-Agent-Search-in-Maze-Games/README.md

 Lastly, all you have to do is run main.py from your IDE of choice.

 To change the algorithm that is in effect, you must uncomment the code for that specific algorithm.
 Don't forget to comment the algorithm you just used.

+Here is a video detailing the process: https://youtu.be/nPRzP42tgv0